liferay/liferay-docs/discover/deployment/articles-dxp/00-deploying-liferay/09-installing-liferay-on-websphere.markdown

     server.
 See the WebSphere documentation for more information about performance tuning settings.
 Click *Next*.

 5. Choose node, server, and host names for your server.
-These will be specific to your environment.
+These are specific to your environment.
 Click *Next*.

 6. Administrative security in WebSphere is a way to restrict who has access to